lizlavigne/wildfire_analysis_in_Turkiye/README.md

 ## How to use

-1. Please download the zip document and open to use in your IDE tools.
+1. Please download the **zip document** and open to use in your IDE tools.
-2. `main.py`: in this .py, includes that csv document for the model training.
+2. `main.py`: This document includes that csv document for the model training.
 3. `app1.py`: The file is needed to run our interface.
-You can immidiatly run the file by typing "streamlit run app1.py" in the locale.
+You can immidiatly run the file by typing **"streamlit run app1.py"** in the locale.
 This command redirects to the website.

 ## Data Source